kquilliam/juniper-ztp-py/README.md

 1. **Edit and Deploy Configuration**:
    - Before use, replace placeholder URLs, tokens, and credentials in the example files with your own secure/environment-specific data.
-   - Load the configuration (juniper_public.conf) to new Juniper devices.
+   - Load the configuration (juniper.conf) to new Juniper devices.
-   - Host the provisioning script (juniper_public.py) on a reachable HTTP or HTTPS server (see `<file-server>` placeholder in the files).
+   - Host the provisioning script (juniper.py) on a reachable HTTP or HTTPS server (see `<file-server>` placeholder in the files).

 2. **Prepare Netbox**:
    - Deploy your own Netbox instance (see [Netbox documentation](https://netbox.readthedocs.io/)).